JarbasAl/ZZZ_mycroft_jarbas_utils/mycroft_jarbas_utils/skills/audio.md

     # use vlc if no backend is asked instead of the config default
     audio.set_prefered("vlc")

-    # in all "backend.change" messages the backend will be set if "AudioBackend" field is availbale
-    audio.register_backend_update("backend.change")

     # will use vlc
     audio.play(["my_track.mp3"])
     sleep(5)